10 Different Types of Karate Explained

 There is a style of karate to enhance your skills in every element of your life, whether you want to take a karate class to protect yourself or get a terrific workout to lose weight and boost stamina.

 Karate is noted for its structure and precise, deliberate movements.
-Which of these 10 styles do you think would work best for you.?
+Which of these 10 styles would work best for you?

 1. Shotokan

-One of the most well-known styles among the different types of karate is Shotokan karate.
-Gichin Funakoshi founded it in Tokyo in 1938.
+One of the most well-known styles of karate is Shotokan karate, which Gichin Funakoshi founded in Tokyo in 1938.

 Gichin Funakoshi was one of the earliest karate instructors on the island of Okinawa.
 Shoto was his pen name for poetry, and Shotokan was the name of his karate system.